vyperlang/vyper/docs/using-modules.rst

 Initializing a module with dependencies
 =======================================

 Sometimes, you may encounter a module which itself ``uses`` other modules.
 Vyper's module system is designed to allow this, but it requires you make explicit the access to the imported module's state.
 The above ``ownable_2step.vy`` contract is an example of this.
-If you wanted to initialize the ``ownable_2step`` module, it would use the special ``:=`` syntax, and look something like this:
+If you wanted to initialize the ``ownable_2step`` module, it would use the special ``:=`` (aka "walrus") syntax, and look something like this:

 .. code-block:: vyper